premchander-revature/interviewquestions/.NET FULL STACK/C#Basics.md

 - **Boolean literals** - Refers to the True and False literals that map to the true and false states, respectively.
 - **Integer literals** - Refers to literals that are used to write values of types int, uint, long, and ulong.
-- **Real literals** - Refers to literals that are used to write values of types float, double, and decimal.
+- **Real literals** - Refers to literals that are used to write values of types of float, double, and decimal.
 - **Character literals** - Represents a single character that usually consists of a character in quotes, such as 'a'.
 - **String literals** - Refers to string literals, which can be of two types in C#:
   -  A regular string literal consists of zero or more characters enclosed in double quotes, such as hello.